Skip to main content

 • Health-Contingent Wellness Programs These programs require individuals to meet a specific health-related goal to earn a reward.
 Examples include achieving a certain body mass index (BMI) or cholesterol level.
 These programs are subject to stricter rules under HIPAA, including limits on the size of the incentive and the requirement to offer a reasonable alternative standard for individuals who cannot meet the goal due to a medical condition.

 The ADA and GINA also have specific rules for each type of program.
-For example, under the ADA, an employer must provide a reasonable accommodation for a participatory program to allow an employee with a disability to participate and earn the reward, even though HIPAA does not require a for these programs.
+For example, under the ADA, an employer must provide a reasonable accommodation for a participatory program to allow an employee with a disability to participate and earn the reward, even though HIPAA does not require a reasonable alternative standard for these programs.

 How Do the Regulations Interact in Practice